toro-terminator/rocket-reviews/README.md

 # Rocket Reviews

-> A MODX "Reviews" Extra - Leave a review/Get a Review per resource
+> A MODX "Reviews" Extra

- - Keep your review data, don't be a hostage to 3rd party vendors
+ - Keep your business review data, don't be a hostage to 3rd party vendors
  - Reviews are not public until approved
  - Adjust Template chunk via Snippet Properties
  - Gather emails for marketing
  - Reward Reviewers with discounts, coupons, etc
- - Snippet output is all reviews or by ID
+ - Snippet output is all reviews or by Resource ID

 ## Download the latest package and upload via Manager install